rabbitmq/rabbitmq-mqtt/README.md

  ```

 Together with the `exchange_mapping` from above this will turn an MQTT topic of `finance/stock/vmware` into
-the routing key `stock.vmware` with the exchange `finance.topic`.
+the routing key `stock.vmware` on the exchange `finance.topic`.
+While exchange and topic mappings may seem

-While exchange and topic mappings may seem complex at first, they allow for very granular control on how
+complex at first, they allow for very granular control on how MQTT topics are bridged to AMQP exchanges
-MQTT is bridged to AMQP.
+and routing keys.

 The `subscription_ttl` option controls the lifetime of non-clean sessions.
 This
 option is interpreted in the same way as the [queue TTL](http://www.rabbitmq.com/ttl.html#queue-ttl)